WICG/shared-storage/README.md

 ### Outside of worklets (e.g., places where writing can happen)
-The setter methods (`set`, `append`, `delete`, and `clear`) should be made generally available across most any context.
+The modifier methods (`set`, `append`, `delete`, `clear`, and `batchUpdate`) should be made generally available across most any context.
 That includes top-level documents, iframes, shared storage worklets,  Protected Audience worklets, service workers, dedicated workers, etc.

 The shared storage worklet invocation methods (`addModule`, `createWorklet`, and `run`) are available within document contexts.